Alleging conspiracy by LeT, BJP demands NIA probe into arrest of terrorist | Politics

 - India

+Facing flak over the issue, the BJP on Tuesday issued a show-cause notice to its Jammu Minority Morcha president Sheikh Bashir after an order purportedly written by him regarding the appointment of Shah as an official in the unit was shared on social media platforms.

-''Lashkar-e-Taiba (LeT) terrorist Talib Hussain Shah was briefly associated with a political party and also posed himself as a mediaperson,'' Jammu and Kashmir Director General of Police (DGP) Dilbag Singh said Monday.
+Police has widened its probe into the terrorist's case by investigating into various aspects of security in the region.
+He was briefly associated with a political party and also posed himself as a mediaperson, J&K Director General of Police (DGP) Dilbag Singh said on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)